agentcrumbs

 How agents learn to use agentcrumbs via @tanstack/intent

 agentcrumbs ships with agent skills inside the npm package, built on the @tanstack/intent standard.
-When you install the package and run npx @tanstack/intent install, your agent automatically learns how to use crumbs correctly.
+Tell your agent to run npx @tanstack/intent install and it will set up skill-to-task mappings in your agent config so it knows when to load agentcrumbs patterns.

 Skills travel with the package version.
 The agent always has docs matching the installed code, not stale training data from 6 months ago.